Ankit B. Patel

 Rice: Duncan Hall 2050, BCM: Ben Taub Center, T115F

 E-mail: abp4 at rice.edu, ankitp at bcm.edu

-Starting in Jan 2016, I am a new faculty member at the Baylor College of Medicine in the Dept. of Neuroscience, with a courtesy appointment in the ECE Dept. at Rice University and a courtesy appointment in the Computer Science Dept.
+Starting in Jan 2016, I am a new faculty member at the Baylor College of Medicine in the Dept. of Neuroscience, with a joint appointment in the ECE Dept. at Rice University and a courtesy appointment in the Computer Science Dept.

 I was a Research Scientist at Rice University, focusing on deep machine learning and computational neuroscience, where I worked with Richard Baraniuk in the ECE Dept. I graduated from Harvard with a Ph.D. in Applied Mathematics and my graduate work was done in the EECS Dept. with Radhika Nagpal.
 My undergraduate degree was in Computer Science and Applied Mathematics (BA, MS, Harvard 2002).

 I spent 6 years in industry working on real-time inference systems, including 2 years at MIT Lincoln Laboratory (2002-2004) and 4 years as a Quantitative Trader at Global Electronic Trading Corporation (2008-12) — a high-frequency market-making firm that is now a part of KCG Holdings.
 Recently, I decided to return to academia and so I joined Rice in 2013 as a Research Scientist.